 Nautilus Table Lamp

-Materials: Brass rod and parts.
-Wood base with brass feet.
-Nautilus shell based on resin.
-Fabric lampshade.
+Materials: Square wood base with brass ornamental ball nuts.
+Brass curved rod and parts.
+Nautilus shell based on a polyester disc.
+Brown fabric pagoda style lampshade.
 White painted Bakelite socket.

 Height: 42 cm / 16.53”